Article

 What's the Difference Between a Product Owner vs. a Product Manager?

-The roles of product owner and product manager differ in terms of their focus, scope, and responsibilities.
+The roles and responsibilities of product managers and product owners differ in terms of their focus, scope, and responsibilities.

 1. Focus